bbc/react-transcript-editor/docs/qa/0-README.md

 ## Where to log bugs:
 <!-- _Provide link to Fogbugz, Github, Trello, etc. Also include to whom the bugs should be assigned (if applicable)._ -->

-If you find any bugs or issues, please [open an issue in Github](https://github.com/bbc/react-transcript-editor/issues/new?template=bug_report.md) and assign it to [@pietrop](https://github.com/pietrop).
+If you find any bugs or issues, please [open an issue in Github](https://github.com/bbc/react-transcript-editor/issues/new?template=bug_report.md) label it as 'QA Testing' and assign it to [@pietrop](https://github.com/pietrop).

 If it's connect to one or more of the QA steps listed below make a note of the corresponding number.

 For things like typos feel free to directly do a PR with the changes.

 ## Browsers/devices:
-By default we aim for the component to work on the latest major version of the following browsers on the below devices.
+By default we aim for the component to work on the following version of the following browsers and devices.

-Desktop (Mac, Win and Linux), Tablet (iOS, Android, Win), Mobile (iOS, Android, Win), on Chrome, Firefox, Safari, Internet Explorer and Edge.
+- [ ] Desktop - Mac - Chrome
+- [ ] Desktop - Windows - Chrome
+- [ ] Desktop - Windows - Internet Explore _(Because of BBC users)_

+Other browsers and devices are not part of out core effort but we welcome feedback.
 When you raise an issue please indicate the operating system, device, and browser.

 ---